clarka77/clarka/README.md

 This is a portfolio website, for helping people to learn about me and to contact me.

-## Code Standards

-This project will follow the Code Guide Standards for HTML and CSS [https://codeguide.co/].
-I'll also try if possible to follow PSR-2: Coding Style for PHP.

 ## Motivation

 I am doing this project to set up a portfolio website.
 My goal is to use semantically correct HTML, use as little JavaScript as possible, and to make this website Frameworkless [https://www.frameworklessmovement.org/].